- Monevator - https://monevator.com -

 If you’re a naughty active investor [47], you’ll have your own ideas about how to invest to beat paying off your mortgage.

-Just remember that in some circumstances the ownership of your home could be at stake.
-This should influence the risks you take.
+Just remember that the ownership of your home could be at stake if you can’t meet your mortgage payments.
+This should influence the risks you take!

 Interesting choice

-That’s much less risky than an interest-only mortgage.
+So investing whilst running a repayment mortgage is less risky than opting for an interest-only mortgage.

 What about other assets – like bonds [48]?
 They’re usually part of a passive portfolio, right?